Andre-Sacilotti/Spam-Filtering/README.md

 # Spam-Filtering

-Reading an Machine Learning Book, was proposed to create some spam filter, and that's what i got, with precision near 100% and a recall of 98%
+Reading an Machine Learning Book, was proposed to create some spam filter, and that's what i got: precision near 100% and a recall of 98%

 ## Try it Online!